Ziqian-xia/blog/content/authors/admin/_index.md

 title: Ziqian Xia (夏子谦)
 ---

-Hi there, I am Ziqian Xia, a graduate student at [Tongji University](https://en.tongji.edu.cn/) as well as a primary researcher at [Chao Zhang's Group](https://sem.tongji.edu.cn/semen/12413.html).
+Hi there, I am Ziqian Xia, a research assistant at [Tongji University](https://en.tongji.edu.cn/) as well as a primary researcher at [Chao Zhang's Group](https://sem.tongji.edu.cn/semen/12413.html).

 - I am interested in research on environmental behavior and climate change mitigation/adaptation.
 Currently I am trying to measure and precisely intervene pro-environmental behavior using IoT-based techniques.
 See [my full publication list](https://ziqian-xia.tech/publist/) for detail.

 - I am a heavy user of [R](https://www.rstudio.com) and I enjoy using it for modeling and visualization.
 I am working on a visualization package that help figures easily meet the publication requirements.
 Also, I made an Intro to R Programming course, which is streaming every week.
 The recordings can be found [here](https://ziqian-xia.tech/courses/rintro/).

 Prior to joining [Tongji University](https://en.tongji.edu.cn/), I had my academic training at [Xi Tian's Group](http://sem.ncu.edu.cn/szdw/gccrc/gccrcjxssqjhljrc/799a668ea7be430c9edb199b04109392.htm).
+I was also trained in research synthesis at [UMich](https://umich.edu/)

 **I am actively looking for a Ph.D. position, please feel free to contact me.**